prat8897/cdata_connect/README.md

 ```
 import threading
-from your_package import Connection  # Adjust this import to your package structure
+from cdata_connect import Connection  # Adjust this import to your package structure

 def thread_task():
     # Each thread creates its own connection